ntrupin/navmv/README.md

 **div** : divides the destination register by the source value.

+**mod** : moves the remainder of destination/source to the destination register.

 **shl** : left-shifts the destination register by the source value.

 **shr** : right-shifts the destination register by the source value.